Chart Color Schemes

 Health performance in Armadale - Wungong - Brookdale is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Armadale-Wungong-Brookdale faces significant health challenges with common health conditions somewhat prevalent across all age groups but slightly higher among older cohorts.
+Armadale-Wungong-Brookdale faces significant health challenges with common health conditions prevalent across all age groups, but slightly higher among older cohorts.

-Approximately 53% of its total population (~15,553 people) has private health cover.
-The most frequent medical conditions in the area are mental health issues affecting 10.9% of residents and asthma impacting 9.0%.
-However, 65.4% of residents declare themselves completely clear of medical ailments compared to 72.1% across Greater Perth.
-The area has a higher proportion of seniors aged 65 and over at 13.4% (3,917 people), with health outcomes among this group requiring more attention than the broader population.
+Approximately 53% of the total population (~15,706 people) have private health cover.
+The most common medical conditions are mental health issues affecting 10.9% of residents and asthma impacting 9.0%.
+Only 65.4% of residents declare themselves completely clear of medical ailments compared to 72.1% across Greater Perth.
+The area has 13.4% of residents aged 65 and over (3,955 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health